10 Foods and Nutrients That Can Improve How You’re Feeling

 6. Vitamin D, like the sunshine makes you feel happier

 Vitamin D is commonly known as the ‘sun vitamin’ as your body needs to absorb sun rays to make it.
-Vitamin D has been shown to play a role in mental wellbeing.
-10 minutes in the sun is generally enough to get your daily dose of vitamin D, but on those cold days inside there are some foods you can eat that have small amounts.
+Vitamin D has shown to play a role in mental wellbeing.
+Ten minutes in the sun is generally enough to get your daily dose of vitamin D, but on those cold days inside there are some foods you can eat that have small amounts.

 What foods have vitamin D? fatty fish like salmon and mackerel, and eggs.

 Berries are jam packed with antioxidants which help to prevent your body from releasing a hormone called cortisol.
 Cortisol is the major stress hormone of the body.
 Eating berries will help reduce the levels of cortisol in your body, leaving you feeling more relaxed and at ease.
 The less you stress, the happier you’ll be.